sm00thix/ikpls/README.md

 ## Funding
 - Up until May 31st 2025, this work has been carried out as part of an industrial Ph.
 D. project receiving funding from [FOSS Analytical A/S](https://www.fossanalytics.com/) and [The Innovation Fund Denmark](https://innovationsfonden.dk/en).
 Grant number 1044-00108B.
-- From June 1st 2025 and onward, this work is sponsored by [FOSS Analytical A/S](https://www.fossanalytics.com/) and [The Innovation Fund Denmark](https://innovationsfonden.dk/en).
+- From June 1st 2025 and onward, this work is sponsored by [FOSS Analytical A/S](https://www.fossanalytics.com/).